 The degree is accepted for licensure purposes in all 50 states!
 The rigorous coursework also prepares students for success in passing the licensure exam.

 The majority of students earn the degree in 42 months since WGU allows self-paced learning.
 Faster completion is also possible through transferred credits, with students transferring an average of 32 credits upon admission.

 WGU also has an online BS in Mathematics Education (Middle Grades) for middle school individuals who want to teach math.

 Mayville State University

 Mayville’s BSEd in Math Education is a nationally accredited program that meets the licensure requirements in the Peace Garden State.
 Students prepare for the challenging teacher licensure exam through rigorous coursework known for its emphasis on math.
 The program itself is recognized for its credentialed faculty, excellent reputation, and scientific philosophy about teaching.

-Start dates are in fall, spring and summer.
-But the math courses have a specific sequence or rotation, so not every course will be offered every semester.
+Start dates are in fall, spring, and summer.
+However, the math courses have a specific sequence or rotation, so not every course will be offered every semester.